agu3rra/mynotes/Programming/git/how-git-works/how-git-works.md

 ## Tags in brief
 *A tag is like a branch that cannot move to point to another commit.
 It stays with the commit to which it was created to tag.*

+# Distributed Version Control
+Multiple repos
+`git clone repo`

+* only the master gets clones.

+## Remotes
+* `git branch --all` to track all branches
+* `git show-ref master`

+## Synchronizing remotes
+* Keeping branches synced is tricky
+* `git fetch` obtains changes from remote, then do a `git merge` and `git push` the results
+* `git pull` == `git fetch` followed by `git merge`
+* Never rebase shared commits.
+Usually apply rebase only to commits you have not shared yet.

+## GitHub Features
+* Fork: like a remote clone.
+* Add an `upstream remote` to the original repo in order to track changes to the original project.
+Then keep pulling changes from the upstream repo to get conflicts with the project you're contributing solved.
+* To push to upstream, send a pull request (PR) to the owners of upstream.